 - What issues countries find necessary to coordinate at COMEDS level.

 Supporting the efforts of the medical community, the NATO Centre of Excellence for Military Medicine (MilMed COE) and the Multinational Medical Coordination Centre/European Medical Command (MMCC/EMC) take part in military medical training, simulation, the lessons learned process and interoperability development.
-They are assisting in collecting and analysing data provided by member and partner countries, analyse epidemiological reports from NATO operations and open source medical information, and make and share assessments.
+They assist in collecting and analysing data provided by member and partner countries, analyse epidemiological reports from NATO operations and open source medical information, and make and share assessments.

 The military medical community has developed recommendations regarding preparations for and management of follow-on waves of the COVID-19 pandemic.
-Similarly to many other areas of society, within the COMEDS community, virtual meetings have become the norm among allied and partner experts for communication and information sharing.
+Similarly to many other areas of society, within the COMEDS community, virtual meetings have become the norm among Allied and partner experts for communication and information-sharing.
 Telehealth has evolved from being a crisis management tool to a "game changer" in education, mental health, clinical consultations and COMEDS business continuity.

-COMEDS representatives have led the delivery of clinical patient care within military and civilian hospitals, co-authored national COVID-19 clinical guidelines and led Military Assistance to Civilian Authority (MACA) responses, including critical care patient transfers and mobile testing centres.
+COMEDS representatives led the delivery of clinical patient care within military and civilian hospitals, co-authored national COVID-19 clinical guidelines and led Military Assistance to Civilian Authority (MACA) responses, including critical care patient transfers and mobile testing centres.